 Night hiking tours of Arvi include transport to and from Medellin to Santa Elena, where the tours start.
 You’ll get hot drinks and water, and understand the fauna and flora of the area.
 Your guides will share with you stories and legends of the park and you’ll also get refreshments and marshmallows to roast on the campfire.
 Two glasses of wine are also included as well as a guide and interpreter.
-Book directly with Parque Arvi tourism. – or ask at the ticket counter.
+Ask at the ticket counter.

 Biking Parque Arvi

-You can rent bicycles in the park and cycle around Parque Arvi – there re plenty of reasonable roads here.
-If you bring your own bike, then be aware that you’re only allowed to take bikes on the Medellin metro lines A and B from 2000 – 2300 from Monday to Friday and on Saturdays, Sundays and holidays from 1600 to 2300.
+You can rent bicycles in the park and cycle around Parque Arvi – there are plenty of reasonable roads here.
+If you bring your own bike, then be aware that you’re only allowed to take bikes on the Medellin metro lines A and B from 2000 – 2300 from Monday to Friday and on Saturdays, Sundays, and holidays from 1600 to 2300.

 Park management provides guided bike tours on one of the trails through the park as well as on the road.
 Tours last from 2-3 hours, and you can decide to just rent a bike yourself and explore yourself, or take a tourist guide with you.
 You can book your bikes and tours online directly with Arvi tourism.

-Extremely keen cyclists might want to join Colombia cycling on a tour of not just Parque Arvi, but also the surrounds – check the tour here
+Extremely keen cyclists might want to join Colombia cycling on a tour of not just Parque Arvi, but also the surroundings – check the tour here

 Bird Watching in Parque Arvi

 There are 70 species of birds to be found in Parque Arvi, including the Arvi bird that the park is named after.
-You can organize a specific bird watching trip with the management of Parque Arvi – it includes your transport from Medellin and a return.
-There’s more information here.
+You can organize a specific bird-watching trip with the management of Parque Arvi – it includes your transport from Medellin and a return.

 Where is Parque Arvi Medellin?